 and How do Ethiopian languages relate to ancient Aramaic (if at all)?

-Adapted from "Best answer" in answers.yahoo.com.
+The following remarks are adapted from "Best answer" in answers.yahoo.com

-Basic answer — the languages have many similarities for TWO reaons — an ancient COMMON ancestry, and much CONTACT through the millennia.
+The Semitic languages have many similarities for TWO reaons — an ancient COMMON ancestry, and much CONTACT through the millennia.

 Here's a sketch: